AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-02-08-finite-state-machine-fsm-tutorial-implementing-an-fsm-in-c.md

 Let's model this finite state machine with a simple diagram:

-{% include img.html img="light-fsm.jpg" alt="Modeling our lightbulb's FSM." %}
+{% include img.html src: "light-fsm.jpg", alt: "Modeling our lightbulb's FSM." %}

 Each class implements a common `LightState` interface (or, in C++ terms, an *abstract class*) that exposes the following three methods: